 While a lot of Cyberpunk 2077 players are already imagining how sweet life will be when the Phantom Liberty Expansion arrives and they can ditch their old mate Keanu Reeves for a fresh celebrity friend in Idris Elba, some are still chilling in Night City while they wait.

-Many of these chooms are busy being stock traders or street racers, but others are simply whiling away the days trying to perfect their futuristic fashion, buying new clothes and installing tons of colourful cyberware all over their bodies to match the futuristic setting of Night City.
+Many of these chooms are busy being stock traders or street racers, but others are simply whiling away the days trying to perfect their futuristic fashion.
+They're buying new clothes and installing tons of colourful cyberware all over their bodies to match the futuristic setting of Night City.

-If you’re someone who keeps NC’s boutiques and ripperdocs in business with your spending, a new mod, which might help you manage your wardrobe a bit more efficiently.
+If you’re someone who keeps the city’s boutiques and ripperdocs in business with your spending, then a new mod might help you manage your wardrobe a bit more efficiently.
 So it's definitely worth installing.
 Who says you can't be a fashionista?

 Have you ever wanted a way to organise your favourite Cyberpunk 2077 clothing into easily-equippable outfits?